waelmahrous/wormhole/README.md

 ### Teleport files between terminals without thinking about paths.

-**wormhole** is a tiny shell utility that lets you “open” a destination in one terminal, then instantly send, copy, pull, or jump to it from anywhere else.
+**wormhole** is a tiny shell utility that lets you “open” a destination in one terminal, then instantly send or copy to it from anywhere else.
 No more typing long paths, no more hunting for the right directory.
 If you already have a terminal open where you want things to go, that location becomes your wormhole.

 ---